 ⮚ The Board will ensure the ending fund balances for each individual Charter School will include a reserve of no less than ten percent (10%).

-⮚ The Board, subsequent to receiving a recommendation from an audit committee, reviews and approves the audit report.
+⮚ The Boardreviews and approves the audit report.

 ⮚ The Board monitors the responses to the audit report and implementation thereof.